 Ann-Marie Glynn is a solicitor in the technology & innovation group in Arthur Cox.
 Prior to this, Ann-Marie worked in BBC Worldwide in London for three years as a member of its legal brand protection team.
 Ann-Marie has an interest in media and law and is delighted to be involved with Women on Air.

-Jeri Mahon is the marketing manager for a flexible workspace & event space provider in Dublin and Belfast.
-Having previously headed up the marketing at an Irish hospitality group, as well as the digital content for a global social media marketing agency, she began her professional career on the marketing team of a leading Dublin radio station.
+Jeri Mahon is the marketing manager for a flexible workspace & event space provider in Dublin, Belfast and Cork.
+Having previously worked in digital content for a global social media marketing agency, she began her career on the marketing team of a leading Dublin radio station.
 Jeri studied Journalism & Media and also works as an illustrator in her spare time.